Manta-Network/Manta/CONTRIBUTING.md

 Explain the problem and include additional details to help maintainers reproduce the problem:

 * **Use a clear and descriptive title** for the issue to identify the problem.
-* **Describe the exact network configuraiton** include parachain node version, relay chain node version and any tooling you may be using, such as polkadot-launch and its configurations.
+* **Describe the exact network configuration** include parachain node version, relay chain node version and any tooling you may be using, such as polkadot-launch and its configurations.
 * **Describe the exact steps which reproduce the problem** in as many details as possible.
 For example, start by explaining how you started the Manta node, e.g. which command exactly you used in the terminal, how you started the relay chain, etc.
 * **Provide specific examples to demonstrate the steps**.
 Include links to files or GitHub projects, or copy/pasteable snippets, which you use in those examples.
 If you're providing snippets in the issue, use [Markdown code blocks](https://help.github.com/articles/markdown-basics/#multiple-lines).
 * **Describe the behavior you observed after following the steps** and point out what exactly is the problem with that behavior.